Unlock your creative writing

 Rooms

-All the rooms are king size or doubles, except for the attic dorm with four single beds.
+All rooms are king size or doubles, apart from the attic dorm with four single beds.
 They are all set up with writing desks and power outlets, with lovely views, and there is fibre broadband and wifi throughout the house, cottage and garden, with good 4G phone reception on all networks.
+Two doubles, and the dorm, are en suite, the other six rooms share between four bathrooms.

 Getting here